 The front brakes were replaced with a disc setup by a previous owner.
 They seem to be early-mid 70s setup.
 The pads and calipers check out to be in good condition, so I will not need to repair or replace anything there right away.

-A new booster, cylinder and proportioning valve was chosen and purchased from Auto City Classic.
-This is the same kit that is sold by several vendors.
+A new booster, cylinder and proportioning valve was chosen and purchased from Auto City Classics (60668PV).
+This is the same kit, or very similar, that is sold by several vendors.
 I simply chose to purchase from them as they had the best price plus shipping at the time.